Wardhouse Castle: History

 Sir Bartholomew the Fleming owned the property in the 13th century.
+The castle was in the lands of the John Erskine, Earl of Mar as feudal overlord in 1566, but the rents were used to pay royal trumpeters.

-In the 16th century the property belonged to the Leslies; the Gordons acquired it.
+In the 16th century, the property belonged to the Leslies; the Gordons acquired it.
 It was in ruins by 1790, and demolished, along with a neighbouring building, shortly before 1842.

 Structure

 Wardhouse Castle was an enclosure castle.
 Only ditches and earthworks remain.

 The building was very tall, with very thick walls which had a few slit windows.
 The lower storey was arched; the building was reached by a drawbridge.
 There was a moat.

 By the late 20th century all that was visible of the site, which had been degraded by ploughing, was a natural oval mound, mainly natural, which measured about 60 m from south east to north west by 30 m, surrounded by mere traces of a ditch.
 Other than the north eastern flank the natural profile has been changed. cropmarks showed ditches of an outer line of defence, which have been located by excavation.